byu-dml/d3m-dynamic-neural-architecture/README.md

 1. The command `bash main.sh` will run all the models available with the configuration shown in `__main__.py`.
 To run one model, run a command similar to the ones being run in `main.sh`.

 ## Configuration and results
-2. To edit the models being run, edit `main.sh` (options are located in `__main__.py`)
+2. To edit the models being run, edit `main.sh` (options are located in `__main__.py`).
+Model specific config (such as batch size, learning rate, and number of epochs) can be found in `model_configs/_model_name_`.
 3. The full dataset will be available at this link: `link_no_yet_ready`.
 Place it next to the small dataset at `data/complete_classification.tar.xz`, uncommenting out lines 3-10 and commenting out lines 13-20.
 4. Results are found in `dev_results/_name_of_your_model_run_/` where `_name_of_your_model_run_` can be found printed out at the top of the `bash main.sh` command.

 ## How to contribute a new model:
 0. Add your new model code to `dna/models/_your_model_name_.py`.
 It should inherit from the base classes of the tasks it can perform (RegressionBase, RankingBase, SubsetBase).
 1. Please add tests to `tests/test_models.py`.
-1. Once the model inherits from those classes and overrides their methods, the model should be added to the list found in the function `get_models` of the file `dna/models.py`.
+1. Once the model inherits from those classes and overrides their methods, the model should be imported and added to the list found in the function `get_models` of the file `dna/models.py`.
 You can then run your model from the command line, or by adding it to `main.sh`

 ## How to contribute a new metric:
 0. Add your metric code to `dna/metrics.py`.